 If the Written Law were the whole of Jewish law, many commandments would remain too terse or ambiguous to govern lived practice.
 That is why the Oral Law, and later halakhic tradition, became so important.
 The Written Law anchors Jewish covenantal life, but it does not remove the need for interpretation.

 That is also why the Written Law still carries singular prestige.
+In synagogue life, that textual core appears most visibly as the Sefer Torah, the handwritten scroll from which the community hears the text in public.
 It is the textual core around which the rest of the tradition gathers.